Blueberry Buttermilk Cake

 - ½ cup buttermilk**

-- Preheat the oven to 400 degrees.
-Line an 8 by 8 inch baking dish with parchment paper (cut a big enough piece so that the paper hangs over the edges of the pan on two sides).
-Set aside.
+- Preheat the oven to 400ºF.
+Line an 8x8-inch baking dish with parchment paper (cut a big enough piece so that the paper hangs over the edges on two sides).
+Mist lightly with nonstick or olive oil spray and set aside.

 - In a small bowl, whisk together the flour, baking powder, baking soda and salt.
 Set aside.

 - Add the butter, sugar and lemon zest to the bowl of a stand mixer fitted with the paddle attachment.
 Beat on medium high speed for about 2 minutes, until light and fluffy.
 Add in the vanilla and egg, and beat until combined.

 - With the mixer on low speed, add in one third of the flour mixture, then half of the buttermilk.
 Repeat this process, adding another third of the flour mixture, then the remaining half of the buttermilk.
 Finally, add in the last third of the flour mixture and mix until combined.

 - Transfer the batter to the prepared baking dish and spread evenly in the pan.
 Sprinkle the blueberries and then the coarse sugar evenly over the top of the batter.

 - Bake for about 25 to 30 minutes, until the cake is golden brown and a toothpick inserted into the middle comes out clean.